digicatapult/.github/CONTRIBUTING.md

 ### {PROJECT_NAME}

 {PROJECT_NAME} is a small open source project &mdash; [{PROJECT_NAME}](https://github.com/{PROJECT_NAME}).
 When you initially consider contributing to {PROJECT_NAME}, this section should help you with doing so.

-### Design Decisions

-When we make a significant decision in how we maintain the project and what we can or cannot support, we will document it in the [{PROJECT_NAME}/design-decisions repository](https://github.com/{PROJECT_NAME}/design-decisions).
-If you have a question around how we do things, check to see if it is documented there.

 ## How Can I Contribute?